acconeer/acconeer-python-exploration/README.md

 #### Dependencies

-Setuptools, wheel, NumPy, SciPy, PySerial, matplotlib, PyQtGraph, PyQt5, h5py, Flask.

-If you have PyQt4 installed, it might conflict with PyQt5.
-If this is the case for you, we recommend using virtual environments to separate the two installations.

-Install all Python dependencies using pip:
+All Python package dependencies are listed in `requirements.txt`.
+Install them using pip:
 ```
 python -m pip install -U --user setuptools wheel
 python -m pip install -U --user -r requirements.txt
 ```
 Depending on your environment, you might have to replace `python` with `python3` or `py`.

+If you have PyQt4 installed, it might conflict with PyQt5.
+If this is the case for you, we recommend using virtual environments to separate the two installations.

 #### Installing the acconeer.exptool library